arturbac/kdevcxx_with_ai/README.md

 ```bash
 cmake --workflow --preset="clang-release"
 ```
+kate plugin will be build and if kdevplatform development headers and libraries are present then kdevelop plugin will be build also.

 ### 3. Install the Plugin

-Use provided install.sh script it will determine location of kdevplatform plugins and install plugin into that directory
+Use provided install_kdeveplugin.sh and or install_kateplugin.sh scripts it will determine location of kdevplatform plugins and qt/plugins for texteditor and install plugins into that directories

 ### 4. Configure OpenAI Key

-Upon launching KDevelop, a modal dialog will appear, prompting you to review and update your settings in KDeelop settings dialog.
+Upon launching KDevelop, a modal dialog will appear, prompting you to review and update your settings in KDevelop settings dialog.
+For kate You need to go Kate settings and enable plugin and edit them.
+Note that ai settings are shared between kate and kdevelop, so You only need to do it once.

 ## Usage

-After installing the plugin, restart KDevelop.
+After installing the plugin, restart KDevelop/Kate.
 The AI features should now be seamlessly integrated into your IDE.

 To use the AI functionality within the editor, follow these steps:

-1. Write your AI request in the editor, preceded by `[AI DO something for me with that code]`, followed by the code you wish AI to analyze or modify.
+1. Write your AI request in the editor, preceded by `[AI Do something for me with that code]`, followed by the code/text you wish AI to analyze or modify.

 2. Highlight the request and the target code.

-3. Press `Ctrl + 1` or select from Drop down menu `Process with AI` to activate the AI processing of selected request and code in format \[AI perform command \].
-With 0.1.3 there is context menu available `Process With OpenAI`
+3. Select from Drop down menu `Process with AI` to activate the AI processing of selected request and code in format \[AI perform command \].

 ## Example use